Alexandrescu/OxHack/README.md

-This is an intial commit.
+This is the second commit.
 Our cool project description will be here.